-The basic definition of a tracking stock is simple enough.
-A tracking stock is a special type of stock issued by a company to represent a particular division or segment of the business.
-Tracking stocks allow management to retain control of the operation without having to sell ownership or create a separate legal entity that is spun off to shareholders, with its own board of directors and management team, while allowing investors the opportunity to value various aspects of an enterprise on different terms and price-to-earnings multiples.
+Simply defined, a tracking stock is a special type of stock issued by a company to represent a particular division or segment of the business.
+Tracking stocks give investors the opportunity to value specific aspects of a larger enterprise on different terms and with different price-to-earnings multiples.
+While investors can speculate on specific departments or segments of a company, management can retain control of the segments without having to sell ownership or create a separate legal entity that is spun off to shareholders (which would then require its own board of directors and management team).

-At the time they were used, they were effectively the result of ambitious management teams trying to cash in on the obscene (and stupid) once-in-several-generations valuation levels that seemed to be hitting new highs on an almost daily basis back during the dot-com bubble.
-Even stable, old-fashioned blue-chip stocks got in on the madness.
+Tracking stocks experienced perhaps their biggest heyday in the 1990s.
+They were effectively the result of ambitious management teams trying to cash in on valuation levels that seemed to be hitting new highs on an almost daily basis back during the dot-com bubble.
+Even stable, old-fashioned blue-chip stocks got in on the craze.

-In what now seems like a lifetime ago and long before its meltdown, Sprint was one of the most attractive telecommunication companies in the United States.
-Its traditional landline businesses were highly profitable and paid a rich dividend and it had a new, exciting division that specialized in cell phones, which management was convinced would replace landlines someday; a notion that seemed strange to the typical citizen at the time but one that was often discussed with increasing frequency in the Form 10-K filings.
+Back in the '90s, Sprint was one of the most attractive telecommunication companies in the United States.
+Its traditional landline businesses were highly profitable, paid a rich dividend, and it had a new, exciting division that specialized in cell phones.
+Management was convinced would cell phones would replace landlines someday, as was often discussed in their Form 10-K filings.

-After hitting the market, the demand for PCS was incredible and a lot of employees in the formerly sleepy world of switchboards and telephone poles became millionaires as speculators drove the price of the cellular division's tracking stock higher.
-Things like fundamentals - paying attention to balance sheets and income statements - no longer mattered to people.
+After hitting the market, the demand for PCS was incredible and a lot of employees in the formerly sleepy world of switchboards and telephone poles became millionaires, as speculators drove the price of the cellular division's tracking stock higher.
+As the stock price soared, people paid less attention to balance sheets, income statements, and other fundamentals.

-When the bottom fell out and the growth couldn't match a reasonable dividend-adjusted PEG, Sprint's stock began to collapse along with the rest of the overvalued equities on the New York Stock Exchange and Nasdaq (in fact, it took fifteen years for the latter to reach its former high).
-The company's board decided to exercise its authority and reassemble the tracking stocks into a single ticker, FON, by exchanging shares of PCS for it, hunkering down to try and make it through the storm.
-In 2005, Sprint merged with Nextel.
+When the bottom fell out and the growth couldn't match a reasonable dividend-adjusted PEG, Sprint's stock began to collapse along with the rest of the overvalued equities on the New York Stock Exchange and Nasdaq (it took 15 years for the latter to reach its former high).
+The company's board decided to exercise its authority and reassemble the tracking stocks into a single ticker, FON, by exchanging shares of PCS for it.

-- If the market goes south, the tracking stock can be absorbed back into the main stock at a price that may appear unattractive to either or both the owners of the tracking stock and the original corporate stock.
-This is eventually what happened to Sprint.
-There can be resentment and wealth destruction depending on where you sit.
+If the market goes south, the tracking stock can be absorbed back into the main stock at a price that may appear unattractive to owners of the tracking stock, or owners of the original corporate stock, or both.
+This is eventually what happened to Sprint, and some investors were left experiencing resentment and wealth destruction.